Logiqx/gps-details/docs/articles/9-garmin/README.md

 - Watch size - bigger watches suit bigger wrists, but have larger screens and longer battery life
 - Some watches such as the fēnix and eipx have have premium models with titanium bezel

-Note about multi-band requirement for GP3S and SatIQ.
+Note about multi-band requirement for GP3S and GPS Team Challenge.
+Beware SatIQ.

 There is a quick comparison, and detailed information.

+- Forerunner, Instinct, fēnix and epix.

+Prices are for the UK

 Link to my Garmin guide.